bioboot/bimm143_F20/schedule.md

 ## Week 7: Introduction to machine learning for Bioinformatics

 **Topics:**
-The find-a-gene project is a required assignment for BIMM-143.
-The objective with this assignment is for you to demonstrate your grasp of database searching, sequence analysis, structure analysis and the R environment that we have covered to date in class.

-Unsupervised learning, supervised learning and reinforcement learning; Focus on unsupervised learning, K-means clustering, Hierarchical clustering, Heatmap representations.
-Dimensionality reduction, visualization and analysis, Principal Component Analysis (PCA) Practical considerations and best practices for the analysis of high dimensional datasets.
+Unsupervised learning, supervised learning and reinforcement learning; Focus on unsupervised learning, K-means clustering, Hierarchical clustering, Dimensionality reduction, visualization and analysis, Principal Component Analysis (PCA) Practical considerations and best practices for the analysis of high dimensional datasets.

 **Goal:**